 The Economic Development Council continues to attract new businesses to Fort Bend County.
 The growth in population has a natural effect of bringing in new enterprises, and our corporate tax base is growing as a percentage of the total tax base.
 We will provide 50 percent more in support to the EDC to promote marketing the County to worldwide businesses.
+In addition, Fort Bend County participates in seven Tax Increment Reinvestment Zones (TIRZ) with another possible participation in the very near future.
+These TIRZs allow the zone to reinvest tax revenues for improvements within the zone.
 In the future, we expect this to continue the growth pattern of the County, and to add greatly to the Commercial growth.